 Project results were collected and analyzed using the Grassroots Development Framework (GDF).
 The GDF measures results on three levels: the individual or family level; the organization or grantee level, and the level of the community or society.

+They said they were taught to honor their commitments, comply with rules, and meet deadlines.
 Maria Rivarola, a graduate, said: “Before, I was mess.
 The project changed me.”
 It was a sentiment shared by most of her peers.
 Ninety-two percent of the students interviewed also credited the project for their staying in school with the hope of finding a better job after graduation.
 Blanca Bareiro, who was selected for a temporary internship by the foundation, said it helped her discover her passion for the arts and theater.
 She enrolled at the Fine Arts Institute after her high school graduation.

 Of the students interviewed, 86 percent believed that the public also benefited from the program through theatrical presentations that reflected their community’s problems and priorities.
 Residents were encouraged to identify and debate issues to include in the scripts.
 The subsequent performances were well received by audiences at schools, public squares, and fairs.